 The Critical Care Service Includes:

-Intensive Care Units: patients in intensive care are often very sick and require very close monitoring, with 1:1 nursing.
+Patients in intensive care are often very sick and require very close monitoring, with 1:1 nursing.
 The intensive care service also includes Extra Corporeal Membrane Oxygenation (ECMO) therapy for the most unwell patients.

-High Dependency Units: patients in high dependency units (HDU) are often not as sick as those in ICU but still need close monitoring, and treatments that cannot be provided on the general ward.
+Patients in high dependency units (HDU) are often not as sick as those in ICU but still need close monitoring, and treatments that cannot be provided on the general ward.
 Patients are admitted from the ward or ‘stepped down’ from ICU to HDU where they continue their recovery and often stay for a period of time in a more general ward before being discharged home.

 Our patients are admitted to ICU/HDU from the emergency department, theatres, wards or other departments in the hospital and sometimes from other hospitals.

-Critical Care Outreach: both sites also have a critical care outreach team that sits within the critical care team.
+Both sites also have a critical care outreach team that sits within the critical care team.
 They provide early, skilled assistance to staff on wards or departments caring for patients who deteriorate, attempting to prevent further deterioration and, when appropriate, arrange for them to be admitted to one of the intensive care units.
 To assist in continuity in patient care, the outreach teams also review all discharges from the unit on to general wards.